oguzhankurtulus/react-product-listing/README.md

 - In this application, you can discover how to manage environment variables, ant design components with customization process, to implement eslint, prettier and husky.

 - It is written with TypeScript to keep the codebase typesafe.
 It helps developers to write more consistent and safer code.

+- This application can run with https://github.com/oguzhankurtulus/product-list-rest application.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).